JoyetaSaha/GrafanaDashboardForRetailSector/README.md

 # GrafanaDashboard
-This dashboard was created by Joyeta!
+Example of a Grafana dashboard!
 Grafana was used for visualization, and SQL was used for programming.